-The M.Litt. programme consists of three taught modules and a 15,000-word dissertation on a topic agreed between student and supervisor.
+The M.Litt. programme 2018/19 consists of four taught modules and a 15,000-word dissertation on a topic agreed between student and supervisor.

 Students attend ITIA’s weekly research seminar, and may, if they wish, receive language instruction and attend other lectures, seminars and reading groups as appropriate.